Cloudy030/cs551q_solo/README.md

     - This is a page for showing the list of platforms with the respective images for the video games to be published on.
   - Publisher (publisher.html)
     - This is a page for showing the list of publishers publishing the video games.
+  - Comparison Page (compare.html)
+    - This is a page for users to compare between 2 video games of their choice in form of tabular data and bar graph for showing sales data.

 - Detail pages
   - Video Game detail page (game_detail.html)